simon-weber/gmusicapi/README.md

 **Respect Google in your use of the API**.
 Use common sense (protocol compliance, reasonable load, etc) and don't ruin the fun for everyone else.

 Official documentation is provided by Read the Docs: [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest).
-More information will be added to these shortly.

 Feel free to email me or - better yet - open an issue for bugs, feature requests, or contributions.